 However, surprise, surprise, the teacher eventually dumped his protege, claiming that the student was not dedicated enough to receive the (non-existent) mantra.

-I have to give grudging props to the teacher who was banking on his correct perception of the incorrect and un-nuanced reception of Indian Tantra that this student had literally bought into.
+I have to give props to the teacher who was banking on his correct perception of the incorrect and un-nuanced version of Indian Tantra that this student had literally bought into.

 In general, spiritual teachers from India have a more sophisticated understanding of how Westerners are participating in and (mis)interpreting Tantra and Hinduism than Westerners have of those traditions.
 Our naiveté can and will be used against us.

 Exegesis means a protocol for reading texts or a method of interpretation.
 Hyperbole is used in Indian Tantra and elsewhere to impress important points on the aspirant.